Electron-Ion Collider as a Discovery Tool for Invisible Dark Bosons: Analysis

 \section{Analysis}

 The EIC can precisely measure the recoil electron and is capable of distinguishing between coherent scattering, where the nucleus remains intact, and incoherent scattering, where the nucleus breaks up, including through hard scattering and jet emission.
 In this work, we consider the coherent production of $\phi$, which benefits from a large $Z^2$ enhancement for heavy nuclei such as gold.
 In the limit $m_e \ll m_\phi\ll m_A \ll \sqrt{s}$, the transferred momentum to the nucleus $Q_A^2 \sim m_\phi^4 m_A^2/s^2$, where $m_A$ denotes the ion mass and $\sqrt{s}$ is the center of mass energy.
 The required $Q_A^2$ increases rapidly with $m_\phi$.
-The nuclear form factor strongly suppresses contributions from $\sqrt{Q_A^2}$ much larger than the inverse of the nucleus size, $r_A^{-1} \sim (A^{1/3}\,\text{fm})^{-1}$, where $A$ is the mass number of the nucleus.
+The ion-photon interaction vertex in the coherent regime is $i V^\mu(Q_A^2, p_A, k_A) = i e Z F(Q_A) (p_A+k_A)^\mu $.
+The nuclear form factor $F(Q_A)$ strongly suppresses contributions from $\sqrt{Q_A^2}$ much larger than the inverse of the nucleus size, $r_A^{-1} \sim (A^{1/3}\,\text{fm})^{-1}$, where $A$ is the mass number of the nucleus.
 By assuming an electron beam energy 18 GeV and a 100 GeV per nucleon ion beam \cite{AbdulKhalek:2021gbh}, we can estimate the maximum boson mass for coherent production $(m_\phi)_{\rm max} \sim 20~{\rm GeV} (197/A)^{1/6}$.
-The production cross sections drop sharply with increasing $m_\phi$ as shown in Fig.~\ref{fig:xs}.
+The production cross sections drop sharply with increasing $m_\phi$ as shown by the solid curves in Fig.~\ref{fig:xs}.
+The amplitude squared and phase space integration are discussed in detail in~\cite{Balkin:2023gya,Davoudiasl:2023pkq}.
+To account for the nuclear charge distribution at low momentum transfer, we use the Helm form factor~\cite{Helm:1956zz}